Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

 The mean absolute GGFPS errors and error variances are slightly lower than their URS and FPS counterparts for medium force norm configurations, despite the paucity of medium force norm configurations sampled by GGFPS.
 For toluene, malonaldehyde, and naphthalene, equilibrium and low force norm configurations are predicted on average twice as accurately and with half the variance with GGFPS training sets.
 GGFPS outperforms URS by an average factor of 1.5 for the remaining molecules.

+$4B$ GGFPS outperforms single-$B$ GGFPS across all force norms, but the slightly lower errors around the medium force norm configurations are responsible for the dramatically lower MAE variances observed in Figure \ref{fig:md17LCs}, given the density of that region of the configuration space.

-GGFPS consistently outperforms URS and FPS across training set sizes, however the improvement is most distinct in the low data regime, before the configuration space becomes saturated.
-As shown in SI Figure \ref{fig:md17_test_errors_tss50}, at 50 training configurations GGFPS dramatically outperforms URS and FPS, with up to a four time decrease in test error for low and high force norm configurations compared to URS.
-GGFPS training sets still show a marked improvement in test error and variance over URS and FPS for high and low force norm configurations at 750 training points, with the exception of malonaldehyde, as seen in Figure \ref{fig:md17_test_errors_tss750}.
+GGFPS consistently outperforms URS and FPS across training set sizes; the improvement is most distinct in the low data regime, before the configuration space becomes saturated.
+As shown in SI Figure \ref{fig:md17_test_errors_tss50}, at 50 training configurations GGFPS dramatically outperforms URS and FPS, with up to a fourfold decrease in test error for low and high force norm configurations compared to URS.
+GGFPS training sets still show a marked improvement in test error and variance over URS and FPS for high and low force norm configurations at 500 training points, as seen in Figure \ref{fig:md17_test_errors_tss500}.
 By 1{,}000 training points, while the GGFPS test errors broadly converge with the URS and FPS test errors, the GGFPS variances remain up to twice as small as URS variances for high force norm configurations.